 100+ essays on literary topics

-During his time as a drama teacher, Neil Rathmell wrote and directed many plays for performance by young people.
+During my time as a drama teacher, I wrote and directed many plays for performance by young people.
 More recently, I have been writing for adults too.
 The plays below have all been successfully performed and are now available on Kindle.
 Click on the Kindle logo for details.

 If you don’t own a Kindle, download the free app to your tablet or phone.